ietf-wg-asdf/SDF/sdf.md

 The security considerations of underlying building blocks such as those detailed in {{Section 10 of RFC3629@-utf8}} apply.

-SDF uses JSON as a representation language; for a number of cases {{-json}} indicates that implementation behavior for certain constructs allowed by the JSON grammar is unpredictable.
+SDF uses JSON as a representation language.
+For a number of
+cases {{-json}} indicates that implementation behavior for certain constructs allowed by the JSON grammar is unpredictable.

 Implementations need to be robust against invalid or unpredictable cases on input, preferably by rejecting input that is invalid or that would lead to unpredictable behavior, and need to avoid generating